slackapi/bolt-js/docs/_advanced/token_rotation.md

 Instead of an access token representing an existing installation of your Slack app indefinitely, with token rotation enabled, access tokens expire.
 A refresh token acts as a long-lived way to refresh your access tokens.

-Bolt for JavaScript supports token rotation automatically once enabled in your app's configuration.
+Bolt for JavaScript supports and will handle token rotation automatically so long as the [built-in OAuth](https://slack.dev/node-slack-sdk/oauth) functionality is used.

 For more information about token rotation, please see the [documentation](https://api.slack.com/authentication/rotation).
 </div>